sebinsua/neo4j-simple/README.md

 ### `new Node(data, id)`

 If an id is specified as the second argument then the node represents an update or replace operation.
-If this is not the case then the node represents a create operation and the id should either be found in `data.id` or if not a uuid will be generated on `save()`.
+If this is not the case then the node represents a create operation and the id should either be found in `data.id` or a uuid will be automatically generated on `save()`.

 #### `save(options)`